yanirta/EyesUtilities/README.md

     + `-t [FilePath]` - Set report template file.
 Default `./report.teml`

 #####Template syntax:
-The engine lies beneath this report generation is based on[Velocity framework]()which widely used in MVC frameworks to implement web-apps.
+The engine lies beneath this report generation is based on [Velocity framework]() which widely used in MVC frameworks to implement web-apps.
 The VTL(Velocity Template Language) syntax reference can be found[here](http://velocity.apache.org/engine/1.7/vtl-reference.html).

 Here is the partial list of parameters that are exposed for usage in template construction: